 09 April 2017

-A Securitisation Working Group (SWG) made up of various sector stakeholders has formulated an example mortgagee protection clause which should allow housing associations to obtain Market Value Subject to Tenancy (MVS-TT) when using s106 assets as loan security.
+The Property Finance Working Group (PFWG) made up of various sector stakeholders has formulated an example mortgagee protection clause which should allow housing associations to obtain Market Value Subject to Tenancy (MVS-TT) when using s106 assets as loan security.

-A Securitisation Working Group (“Group”) made up of 12 representatives (including lawyers (acting for both funders and borrowers), borrowers and valuers) was set up in August 2014.
-The representatives of the Group are from London and Quadrant Housing Trust, Addleshaw Goddard, Allen & Overy, Clifford Chance, Trowers and Hamlins, Devonshires, Wright Hassall, Winckworth Sherwood, JLL and Savills.
+The PFWG is made up of 12 representatives (including lawyers (acting for both funders and borrowers), borrowers and valuers) was set up in August 2014.
+The representatives of the PFWG are from London and Quadrant Housing Trust, Addleshaw Goddard, Allen & Overy, Clifford Chance, Trowers and Hamlins, Devonshires, Wright Hassall, Winckworth Sherwood, JLL and Savills.

 The Group have been working to agree a consistent approach to the mortgagee protection clause (“MPC”) within Section 106 Agreements to ensure that housing associations can achieve best possible funding value when securing loans against the assets.

 The intention behind an MPC is to protect the funder and anyone acting on behalf or for the funder and to be able to carry out its duty as a mortgagee, should a borrower default on its loan.
 Where the MPC does not provide sufficient protection for the funder and they would be bound by the affordable housing restrictions in the S106 Agreement, the value would be limited to Existing Use Value for Social Housing (“EUV-SH”).
 The best possible funding value is Market Value Subject To Tenancies (“MV-STT”), where the funder would be able to sell on the open market, to either a housing association or a non-regulated purchaser; and neither the lender nor successors in title would be bound by the affordable housing restrictions in the S106 Agreement.